Carbidopa/ entacapone/ levodopa

 Change in taste; constipation; diarrhea; dizziness; drowsiness; dry mouth; headache; loss of appetite; nausea; upset stomach.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; confusion; dark urine; depression with thoughts of suicide; fainting; fast or irregular heartbeat; fever; hallucinations; lack of response to environment; mental or mood changes; muscle pain, stiffness, or rigidity; new or increased involuntary movements; paranoia; seizures; severe or persistent dizziness; severe, persistent, or watery diarrhea; shortness of breath; stomach pain; trouble sleeping; unusual or painful movements of the face, eyelids, mouth, tongue, arms, hands, or legs; unusual skin growths or change in the appearance of a mole; unusual sweating; vomiting; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; confusion; dark urine; depression with thoughts of suicide; fainting; fast or irregular heartbeat; fever; hallucinations; lack of response to environment; muscle pain, stiffness, or rigidity; new or increased involuntary movements; new or worsening mental, mood, or behavior changes (eg, depression, anxiety, restlessness, irritability); paranoia; seizures; severe or persistent dizziness; severe, persistent, or watery diarrhea; shortness of breath; stomach pain; thoughts or suicide; trouble sleeping; unusual or painful movements of the face, eyelids, mouth, tongue, arms, hands, or legs; unusual skin growths or change in the appearance of a mole; unusual sweating; vomiting; yellowing of the skin or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.